 SRTM data do not cover latitudes farther north than 60 degrees or farther south than 56 degrees, meaning that sparsely populated parts of Arctic Circle nations are not mapped here.

 See Data Layers, above, for most sources.
 Others follow.

 To Climate Central’s financial supporters for this project, including The Schmidt Family Foundation, The Kresge Foundation, The Rockefeller Foundation, Island Foundation, and others.

-To NOAA's Coastal Services Center, which has provided high-accuracy coastal elevation data,consistent courtesy, and leadership with its Sea Level Rise Viewer, a map tool Surging Seas strives to complement.
+To NOAA's Office for Coastal Management, which has provided high-accuracy coastal elevation data, consistent courtesy, and leadership with its Sea Level Rise Viewer, a map tool Surging Seas strives to complement.

 To our project partner for U.S. social vulnerability analysis, the University of South Carolina Hazards and Vulnerability Research Institute.

 Map designed and built in collaboration with Stamen Design in San Francisco.